 Address: Loschwitz Bridge, 01067 Dresden

-The Loschwitz Bridge is a large suspension bridge that was built in 1897 and is one of the most recognizable landmarks in all of Dresden.
+The Loschwitz Bridge is a large suspension bridge built in 1897 and is one of the most recognizable landmarks in Dresden.
 The bridge spans over the Elbe River and makes for a lovely sight when lit up at night.
-If you’re in Dresden during Christmas time, the bridge will be decorated with festive lights.
+The bridge will be decorated with festive lights if you’re in Dresden during Christmas.

 See Related: Best German Foods